Coenzyme Q10: benefits, dosage, contraindications

 Fibromyalgia ✪✪✪✪✪

-Fibromyalgia is a chronic condition causing muscle pain, joint pain, and migraines related to increased oxidative stress and a decrease in Coenzyme Q10 levels in mitochondria.
-Coenzyme Q10 supplementation reduces fibromyalgia symptoms, such as headaches, fatigue, and muscle aches, by reducing cellular oxidative stress.
+Fibromyalgia is a chronic disease causing muscle and joint pain and migraines related to increased oxidative stress and a decreased level of Coenzyme Q10 in the mitochondria.
+Supplementation with coenzyme Q10 reduces fibromyalgia symptoms, such as headaches, fatigue and muscle soreness, by decreasing cellular oxidative stress.
 A study compared the effects of a combination including CoQ10 and acupuncture in patients with fibromyalgia syndrome.
 60 female patients were divided into two groups to receive one of the two treatments for 3 months.
-Results showed a significant reduction in pain in both groups, although a more marked improvement was observed in the acupuncture group.
-A combination of CoQ10, vitamin D, alpha-lipoic acid, magnesium, and tryptophan could be beneficial in improving fibromyalgia symptoms.
+The results showed a significant reduction in pain in both groups, although a more marked improvement was observed in the acupuncture group.
+A combination of CoQ10, vitamin D, alpha-lipoic acid, magnesium and tryptophan could be beneficial in improving fibromyalgia symptoms.

 Posologie